polterguy/polterguy.github.io/endpoints/index.md

 ## Configuration related endpoints

-These endpoints are related to configuration of your system, and allows you to read and modify configuration settings as you see fit.
+These endpoints are related to configuration of your system, and allow you to read and modify configuration settings as you see fit.
 These endpoints are typically not intended for being used directly by your code, but for the most parts only used during initialisation of your Magic server, and/or as you change configuration settings in Magic.